praekeltfoundation/seaworthy/docs/getting-started.rst

   the test begins and that the container is stopped and removed after the test ends.
 - The scope of the fixture is important.
-By default, pytest fixtures have function scope, which means for each test function the fixture is completely reinitialized.
+By default, pytest fixtures have function scope, which means that for each test function the fixture is completely reinitialized.
 Creating and starting up a container can be a little slow, so you need to think carefully about what scope to use for your fixtures.
+See :meth:`~seaworthy.definitions.ContainerDefinition.clean` for a way to avoid container setup/teardown overhead.

 For simple cases, :class:`~seaworthy.definitions.ContainerDefinition` can be used directly, without subclassing::